rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex3.md

 *Table: Example of a relation suited for the TimeManager.
 The primary key of this example relation is (station_id, meas_time).*

-### Download and process climate data

-In the folder */./jupyter/* you will find a jupyter notebook script similar to the one we developed in the lecture.
-Modify in order to retrieve hourly precipitation measurements that correspond to the sensing dates of the SMI strongest change of the time span analysed (16th June until 16th July 2017).

-You want to shape your data in such a way that it is readable in QGIS.
+## Method 1: Use Python/Pandas

+We used this method in class.
+Download via FTP the station description file as well as the relevant time series.
+Perform a join (merge) and save the relation as CSV.
+Import it into QGIS and apply the TM.You will find the appropriate notebooks in the Git repository of the course.
+You will have to adapt the notebooks to read hourly historical (2017) precipitation data.

 Take care of the representation of the measurements.
-You should use appropiate color scales.
+Use appropiate mapping and color scales.

-### **TENTATIVE** Load the data in a PSQL database
-**Give indications on retrieval and linking of data with time manager**

-### Generate one month video of daily precipitation
-After the previous preparation you should generate a video of daily precipitation corresponding to one month of data.

-You should consider the following:
-- Appropiate color representation
-- You should identify interesting precipitation events that you can link to the changes of SMI.
-- You should provide a link to this video in your final report.
+## Method 2: Use PostGIS

+This method has a much better performance.
+IN principle it can handle big data (e.g. long time series for all stations in Germany) flexibly.
+The idea is to insert the station information as a vector layer with relation schema (station_id, name, altitude, geometry(point)) into a PostGIS enabled ProstgreSQL database and to insert precipitation time series data in a relation of schema (station_id (numeric(6,0)), ts (timestamp with time zone), val (REAL)).

 * [Previous](ex2.md)
 * [Next](ex4.md)